doriszmr/scATD/readme.md

     --open_path ./data/ \                     # Path to input features (.npy),Parameter passing is unsupported; please modify directly in the script.
     --save_path_outer ./Res_VAE_retraining_after_hyperparameter/output \  # Output directory,Parameter passing is unsupported; please modify directly in the script.
     --file_prefix scRNA-seq_panglao \  # File naming prefix,Parameter passing is unsupported; please modify directly in the script.

+After executing the above code, users can obtain the optimal hyperparameter configuration file.
+Additionally, we recommend that users directly use the optimal hyperparameter configuration file we provide.

 Step2 VAE_gf Pretraining after hyperparameter optimization